Icyfighting/markdowntest/README.md

 >If there is a large amount of duplicate code in the code, consider whether to extract the duplicate code and package it into a common method or component.

 *   Code coverage
-> The ratio of test code that can run to code.
+> The ratio of test code that can run to code. <br/>
 The code has been unit tested?
-Is every method tested?
-What is the code coverage ratio?
+Is every method tested? <br/>
+What is the code coverage ratio? <br/>
 This is related to the functionality and stability of the code.

 *   Dependency analysis
->How about code dependencies?
-What is the coupling relationship?
-Is there a circular dependency?
+>How about code dependencies? <br/>
+What is the coupling relationship? <br/>
+Is there a circular dependency?<br/>
 Does it meet the principle of high cohesion and low coupling?

 *   Complexity analysis
 > If there are many layers of if else nested in the code, it will be hard to read.
-The more excellent the code, the easier it is to read.
+The more excellent the code, the easier it is to read. <br/>
 As my understanding, time complexity and space complexity will also have a big impact on the efficiency of the program.<br/>
 Optimize code and reduce time and space complexity is important for high quality code.

 ### How to write high quality code